lmp-beep/18-FitnessTracker/README.md

 ## Usage
-Click here to navigate to the deployed site on Heroku --> [Fitness Tracker](https://nameless-citadel-24317.herokuapp.com/)
+Click here to navigate to the deployed site on Heroku:
+<a href="https://nameless-citadel-24317.herokuapp.com/" target="_blank">Fitness Tracker</a>
   ***
 <br/><br/>